benosho/quizapp/README.md

 Attribution

-Fire warning sign by OpenClipart-Vectors on Pixabay.com
+Fire warning sign image by OpenClipart-Vectors on Pixabay.com